Tivoli Gardens: History

 In 1874, a Chinese-style Pantomimeteatret (pantomime theatre) took the place of an older smaller theatre.
 The audience stands in the open, the stage being inside the building.
 The theatre's "curtain" is a mechanical peacock's tail.
 From the very beginning, the theatre was the home of Italian pantomimes, introduced in Denmark by the Italian Giuseppe Casorti.
 This tradition, dependent on the Italian Commedia dell'Arte, has been kept alive; it portrays the characters Cassander (the old father), Columbine (his beautiful daughter), Harlequin (her lover), and, especially popular with the youngest spectators, the stupid servant Pierrot.
 The absence of spoken dialogue is an advantage, for Tivoli is now an international tourist attraction.

 In the late 19th and early 20th century, Tivoli also hosted human exhibitions.

 In 1943, Nazi sympathisers burnt many of Tivoli's buildings, including the concert hall, to the ground.
 Temporary buildings were constructed in their place and the park was back in operation after a few weeks.

+To help break morale for the Danish citizens during the occupation of World War II, several landmarks within Tivoli Gardens were bombed by saboteurs in June 1944, including sections of Rutschebanen.
+Government officials believed it was essential to restore the park back to operating order as soon as possible, so Rutschebanen was renovated and reopened just 25 days later.

 Tivoli is always evolving without abandoning its original charm or traditions.
 Georg Carstensen said in 1844: "Tivoli will never, so to speak, be finished", a sentiment echoed just over a century later when Walt Disney said of his own Tivoli-inspired theme park, "Disneyland will never be completed.
 It will continue to grow as long as there is imagination left in the world".

-In Icelandic, Danish, Norwegian and Swedish, the word tivoli has become synonymous with any amusement park.
+In Danish, Icelandic, Norwegian and Swedish, the word tivoli has become synonymous with any amusement park.